-Purpose: Test if RTCP Sender Reports or Receiver Reports without any Receiver Report blocks are generated by the SUT even if no RTP packets are received at the start of the session.

-Preconditions: The SUT is set to not receive any RTP packets from the start of the test session, e.g. pre-configured, set as send-only through test instrument signalling, or data injection configuration.

-Stop condition: RTCP packets are sent from the SUT, or time has passed corresponding to at least three maximum

-RTCP intervals (see clause 6.2.1).

-Pass criteria: 1) No RTP packets are received by the SUT.

-2) RTCP packets are sent by the SUT containing at least a Sender Report or Receiver Report, with an empty Receiver Report block, indicated by RC=0.

-Comments: The test result is agnostic to RTP packets being sent by the SUT or not.
+- Purpose: Test if RTCP Sender Reports or Receiver Reports without any Receiver Report blocks are generated by the SUT even if no RTP packets are received at the start of the session. - Status: Mandatory - Preconditions: The SUT is set to not receive any RTP packets from the start of the test session, e.g. pre-configured, set as send-only through test instrument signalling, or data injection configuration. - Test procedure: Observe the SUT output. - Stop condition: RTCP packets are sent from the SUT, or time has passed corresponding to at least three maximum RTCP intervals (see clause 6.2.1). - Pass criteria: 1) No RTP packets are received by the SUT.
+2) RTCP packets are sent by the SUT containing at least a Sender Report or Receiver Report, with an empty Receiver Report block, indicated by RC=0. - Comments: The test result is agnostic to RTP packets being sent by the SUT or not.